mattduck/wbpy/README.rst

 You can also point ``wb.cache`` to your function.
 The given function must take a url, and return the web page as a string.

+Misc
+====

+- Regarding country codes, wbpy supports ISO 3166 alpha-2 codes.
+The actual API mostly uses alpha-3 codes.
+Alpha-3 codes may work with some wbpy calls, but this isn't guaranteed.